 Exit slips/exit tickets

-These are like the entrance slips but at the end.
-Before the class ends, have the students answer a question and turn it in.
-Be sure to provide feedback on these slips and return them during the next class period.
+These are like the entrance slips but at the end of class.
+Give the students a question, either verbally or written on the board or slips of paper.
+Then ask them to write the answer and turn it in.
+Be sure to provide feedback on these slips and return them during the next class.

 Make adjustments (it never stops!)